rafalh/rust-fatfs/README.md

     [dependencies]
     fatfs = { version = "0.3", features = ["core_io"], default-features = false }

-Note: LFN support requires `alloc` and `core_io/collections` features and makes use of `alloc` crate.
+For building in `no_std` mode a Rust compiler version compatible with `core_io` crate is required.

+For now `core_io` supports only nightly Rust channel.
+See a date suffix in latest `core_io` crate version for exact compiler version.

+Additional features:

+* `alloc` - use `alloc` crate for dynamic allocation.
+Required for LFN (long file name) support and API which uses `String` type.
 You may have to provide a memory allocator implementation.

-For building in `no_std` mode a nightly Rust compiler version compatible with the current `core_io` crate is required.
-See a date string in the `core_io` dependency version.
+Note: above feature is enabled by default.

 License
 -------
 The MIT license.
-See LICENSE.txt.
+See `LICENSE.txt`.